lowRISC/opentitan/hw/ip/flash_ctrl/doc/_index.md

 - All data partitions

 This process ensures that after RMA there is no sensitive information left that can be made use on the tester.
+As stated previously, once RMA entry completes, the flash memory can no longer be accessed, either directly or indirectly.
+The flash controller registers however, remain accessible for status reads and so forth, although new operations cannot be issued.

 #### Memory Protection